 How to get there:

-Rent a car or hire a car with a driver that will take you to the popular paragliding point or organise a car and a guide with Palenque Tours.
+Rent a car or hire a car with a driver that will take you to the popular paragliding point or organize a car and a guide with Palenque Tours.

 Ready for a little adventure?
 Medellin’s more than just a mountain metropolis, it’s the gateway to some of the most stunning scenery in Colombia.